folio-org/okapi/doc/guide.md

 The discovery data is kept in a shared map, so as long as there is one Okapi running on the cluster, the map will survive.
 But if the whole cluster is taken down, the discovery data is lost.
 It would be fairly useless at that point anyway.

+In contrast, the ModuleDescriptors POSTed to `/_/proxy` are persisted in a database.

 ### Request Processing